occursus (Latin) : a meeting; to run or bump into each other

 - a space where various disciplines come together to explore the links between art and research

-In 2008, undergraduate students from the University of Sheffield formed a writing group with Amanda Crawley Jackson, exploring some of the issues that structure the transversal relation between pedagogy, research and public engagement, some of the results of which (and also others which have since followed) are published on our sister website, occursusetcetera.wordpress.com.
+From 2008, undergraduate students from the University of Sheffield created a writing group with Amanda Crawley Jackson, exploring some of the issues that structure the transversal relation between pedagogy, research and public engagement, some of the results of which (and also others which have since followed) are published on occursusetc.

-Following the Channel exhibition and writing project, Amanda Crawley Jackson has continued to work alongside many of the artists and contributors from the exhibition whilst involving and collaborating with others.
-7 Garden Street was generously offered to her free of charge for use as a temporary discussion space and quickly evolved into occursus’s current format: four-week artist residencies at Site Gallery, accompanied by a weekly reading loop and invited public speakers.
+Amanda Crawley Jackson has continued to work alongside many of the artists and contributors from the exhibition whilst involving and collaborating with others.
+7 Garden Street was generously offered to her free of charge for use as a temporary discussion space and quickly evolved into occursus’s early format: four-week artist residencies at Site Gallery, accompanied by a weekly reading loop and invited public speakers.
 In addition to the art-based elements, the collaborative writing aspect has remained a constant throughout the development of all the projects.

-occursus has met in pubs, people’s living rooms and coffee shops all over the city, as well as Garden Street and Site Gallery.
+occursus has met in pubs, people’s living rooms and coffee shops all over the city, as well as Garden Street, Bloc and Site Gallery.
 It is also worth noting that despite having their roots in a university setting, none of the initiatives has ever been solely based in the university.
 The absence of a fixed project space may give an impression of impermanence but the project has, conversely, been strengthened by its itinerancy; we are not bound or defined by a space and are able to develop networks all over the city without working under the shadow of an institution and all the connotations that that an institutional or fixed space may carry.
-As Channel prophetically suggested, the spatiality of the projects encourages both their inclusiveness and transversality.
+The spatialities of occursus encourage, we hope, our projects’ inclusiveness and transversality.